- > M1 MacBook Pro and MacBook Air screens

 In a press release the company stated that: "Because customer safety is a top priority, Apple is asking customers to stop using affected 15-inch MacBook Pro units."

-Visit Apple's website here to find out if you are eligible to the battery replaced.
+You can then visit Apple's website here to find out if you are eligible to the battery replaced.
 Enter your computer's serial number on the program page to see if it is eligible for a battery replacement.
 If you are the switch will be free of charge.

 - Display backlight continuously or intermittently shows vertical bright areas along the entire bottom of the screen